nishant2253/habit-tracker/README.md

 This project is a backend-only REST API for a personal habit tracker.
 It allows users to register, log in, create habits, track their progress, and manage streaks.
 The API is built with Node.js, Express, and MongoDB.

+The backend automatically connects to MongoDB when started.
+You can test the API via Postman and immediately visualize stored data in MongoDB Compass under the habit_tracker database.

 ## 2. Architecture Diagram

 ```